R Adams Cowley: Cowley's first name

-One of Cowley's grandfathers, Utah State Senator Rufus Adams, had yearned for years for a namesake grandson named Rufus.
-One of Senator Adams's daughters, Cowley's mother, Alta Louise, half-heartedly agreed.
-However, at the birth of Cowley, though his mother started to write "Rufus," she stopped after writing "R [with no period] Adams Cowley."
-Cowley's official first name became simply "R," and he insisted that it be written without a period after it.
+One of Cowley's grandfathers, Utah State Senator Rufus Adams, had yearned for years for a namesake grandson "Rufus".
+One of Senator Adams's daughters, Alta Louise, half-heartedly agreed.
+However, after the birth of Cowley, his mother started to write "Rufus," but stopped after writing "R [with no period] Adams Cowley."
+Cowley's official first name became simply "R” [no period], and he insisted that name be used.

 Media portrayal

-Cowley is the subject of the 1982 television film Shocktrauma, in which he is portrayed by William Conrad.
+Cowley is the subject of the 1982 television movie film Shocktrauma, in which he is portrayed by William Conrad.
 This made for Public Broadcast Service TV was sponsored by General Foods.